Lactosylceramide and non-Acidic

 As discussed in the web page dealing with monoglycosylceramides, oligoglycosphingolipids are degraded in lysosomal compartments within the cell by water-soluble hydrolases, aided by various activator proteins termed saposins and by anionic lipids such as bis(monoacylglycero)phosphate, which is enriched in lysosomal membranes.
 In brief, sections of plasma membrane containing glycosphingolipids intended for degradation are endocytosed and transported to the lysosomes where exohydrolases cleave sugar residues sequentially from the non-reducing end.
 The cleaved fragments, i.e., the sugar residues and ceramides, with the latter often hydrolysed subsequently to fatty acids and sphingoid bases, can then leave the lysosomes and be degraded further or re-enter the biosynthetic pathways.

-Catabolism of oligoglycolipids
+Catabolism of oligoglycolipids in animals

 An alternative catabolic pathway in certain bacteria and leeches involves the action of a ceramide glycanase to cleave the β-glucosidic linkage between glucose and ceramide, which results in the formation of ceramide and an oligosaccharide.
 This enzyme has proved of value in the structural analysis of glycosphingolipids.